 It depends on who’s asking.
-If it is a professional of the field, I say a frontend developer.
+If it is a professional in the field, I say a frontend developer.
 If it is a layperson showing some interest, my answer is that I am a programmer or software developer.

 What did you do for a living before you switched to web development?

-I used to work full time as a personal trainer, and held group training sessions at a functional gym.
+I used to work full time as a personal trainer and held group training sessions at a functional gym.
 I still offer these group sessions, in addition to working as a programmer.

 Why did you decide to start learning web development?

 I have always been interested in web design, in how and why a website looks as it does.
-Besides that, the gym’s webpage was partly managed by us, trainers, so I spent a lot of time with writing and designing our WordPress blog, which I really enjoyed.
+Besides that, the gym’s webpage was partly managed by us, trainers, so I spent a lot of time writing and designing our WordPress blog, which I really enjoyed.

 I spotted a good opportunity on Facebook, where they advertised an online web development course.
 I looked it up, and I knew that I have to master the ins and outs of this profession on this platform… or at least the basics of it.
 It was the advertisement of CodeBerry.